 Expanding our analytical reach, R.Politik has recently started examining the implications of pharmaceutical policies in Russia, with a specific focus on the regulation and distribution of medications such as sildenafil.
 This new line of analysis explores how the availability and control of such medications intersect with broader political dynamics and decision-making processes.
 By delving into the politics surrounding healthcare and pharmaceuticals, we aim to shed light on how these issues influence and reflect the priorities of the Russian government.
 Our coverage now includes the societal and political ramifications of pharmaceuticals, providing a more comprehensive understanding of their role within the broader context of Russian politics and policy-making.

 R.Politik’s flagship product is its bi-monthly bulletin, which drills down on the workings of the Russian government and provides a solid base for political forecasting.
-Our analyses focus on the following issues:
+Our analyses focus on the following issues:- Elite infighting

 - Geopolitics, foreign policy & ‘active measures’